 As an added bonus, I was kept awake all night before the climb by earthquakes rattling my bungalow.
 I guess that’s what happens when you sleep between Gunung Sinabung and Gunung Sibayak, two of Sumatra’s busiest volcanoes!

 I just wrote up a nice four-page feature of the trek for this month’s edition of Leisure Travel Magazine in Southeast Asia.

 Since I’m too lazy to rewrite everything again, here’s the magazine PDF where you can read about the adventure: Climbing Gunung Sibayak.
 (10MB – takes a minute to load.)
-If that doesn’t work, try reading the text-only version.

 or if you don’t want to read my dribble, enjoy these photos!